-Washington, DC – An international agreement to protect the Central Arctic Ocean against all commercial fishing was reached in Washington DC last night.
-The United States, Canada, Norway, Russia, The Kingdom of Denmark, Iceland, Japan, South Korea, China and the European Union signed a 16 year moratorium on commercial fishing in international waters covering an area of 2.8 million square kilometers, roughly the size of the Mediterranean Sea.
+Copenhagen, 1 December 2017 – An international agreement to protect the Central Arctic Ocean against all commercial fishing was reached in Washington DC last night.
+The United States, Canada, Norway, Russia, The Kingdom of Denmark, Iceland, Japan, South Korea, China and the European Union signed a 16 year moratorium on commercial fishing in international waters covering an area of 2.8 million square kilometers or roughly the size of the Mediterranean Sea.

 Jon Burgwald, political advisor, Greenpeace Nordic, said:

 “This is a historic win for Arctic protection and a day for celebration.
 Thanks to the millions of voices from all around the world who supported the Save the Arctic campaign, this unique area at the top of the world will be safe from destructive fisheries.
 We applaud the countries behind this agreement and expect them to make use of the next 16 years to agree on permanent protection for the Central Arctic Ocean – from commercial fisheries as well as from other extractive industries”.